kunigami/kunigami.github.io/blog/_posts/2024-03-01-understanding-call-once-in-cpp.md

 }
 {% endhighlight %}

-Notice that the `once_flag` is now a simple alias to the `Futex` (that is, a atomic integer), with the additional need to explicitly initialize it to 0:
+Notice that the `once_flag` is now a simple alias to the `Futex` (which in turn is an alias to an atomic integer), with the additional need to explicitly initialize it to 0:

 {% highlight c++ %}
 once_flag flag{0};